Hunter syndromeMucopolysaccharidosis type II; Iduronate sulfatase deficiency

-Hunter syndrome is an inherited disease in which long chains of sugar molecules (mucopolysaccharides) are not broken down correctly and build up in the body.
+Hunter syndrome is a disease in which long chains of sugar molecules (glycosaminoglycans, formerly called mucopolysaccharides) are not broken down correctly and build up in the body.

 The early-onset, severe form of the disease begins shortly after age 2.
 A late-onset, mild form causes less severe symptoms to appear later in life.